-- Soldier & Family Readiness Group: Designed to make sure Families have information you need and develop a military support group while your Soldier is deployed.
-Virtual Family Readiness Groups also provide secure environments in which the commander can communicate directly with Soldiers and Families 24 hours a day no matter where you are.
+- Soldier & Family Readiness Group (SFRG): Designed to make sure Families have information you need and develop a military support group while your Soldier is deployed.
+Virtual Soldier & Family Readiness Group (vSFRG): also provide secure environments in which the commander can communicate directly with Soldiers and Families 24 hours a day no matter where you are.

 - Emergency Family Assistance: Your link to continuous support and assistance as well as authoritative and accurate information in a sensitive, timely, and effective manner.

 - Army Disaster Personnel Accountability and Assessment System (ADPAAS):Ensures all Army personnel and their dependents are accounted for during emergency situations.